Australia at the 1992 Summer Paralympics: Funding

 The funding for the Australian Paralympic team came from a number of stakeholders.
 Part funding of the Paralympic team was provided by Jim Fleming the founder of Franklins Supermarket.
 Jim agreed to support the team with the idea that athletes would visit local Franklin's supermarkets each Saturday morning to meet and greet members of the public.
 This allowed members of the community to get to know the athletes and follow their preparations leading up to the games.
-During the Paralympics, photographs of the athlete who visited a store were displayed that at the supermarket and press releases were sent to the supermarkets allowing members of the community to track athlete's progress and achievements during the games.
+During the Paralympics, photographs of the athlete who visited a store were displayed that at the supermarket, and press releases were sent to the supermarkets allowing members of the community to track athletes' progress and achievements during the games.

 The Australian Paralympic Federation received a $75,000 grant to help pay its way to the 1992 Paralympics in Barcelona.

 The remaining $100,000 to fund the Australian Paralympic Team was provided by Australian Sports Commission under the Federal Minister for Sport Ros Kelly in 1992.

 Radio played significant role for the 1992 Australian Paralympic team in the lead up to the games.
 Along with meet and greets, athletes participated in interviews talking about the upcoming Paralympics and media releases on ABC radio every Saturday morning.
 The ABC provided generous support to the athletes and did everything they could to make mention of the games during broadcasts.
 For example, they would promote the phone numbers needed for those wanting more information about the games.
 As a result of the coverage, listeners were phoning in and donating money in the lead up to the games.
 Donations were still being made during the games.
 Financial support was not the only benefit of the ABC's involvement, Australia importantly were understanding what a Paralympian was.

-Media Coverage
+Media coverage

 The media attention at the 1992 Paralympic Games was quite strong, with requests from 1300 members of the press for accreditation and 42 television channels being represented in Barcelona for the games.
 Whilst Australia did not have any live coverage of the games, highlight packages from the Games Broadcasting Authority were played every evening by the ABC during the 1992 Paralympics.

 The chairman of the Paralympic Federation, Kerry Cosgrove, said the prime-time coverage was a real boost for the athletes and would hopefully encourage further sponsorship.
 "It's a great leap forward for the whole Paralympic and disabled sporting movement in Australia", he said.